Shoppers Food & Pharmacy: History

 Dart acquired the remainder of the company in 1997 after exercising a complicated buy-sell agreement with the Herman family.
 Dart's intention was to force the Herman family into purchasing the shares of the company back after Dart experienced infighting amongst their board members and financial trouble with their retail chains.
 The final effect was the opposite; Dart was ultimately forced to purchase from the Hermans at an inflated price, starting a severe financial downward spiral and the ultimate sale and breakup of the Dart Corporation.
 The Herman siblings exited upon Dart's acquisition of the company, ending Shoppers' last connection to its founders.
 In April 1998, Richfood Holdings Inc., a regional wholesale distributor, purchased Dart Group in order to acquire Shoppers, later selling or spinning off Dart's other operations.
 SuperValu acquired Richfood Holdings in 1999, also large in part to acquire the Shoppers brand, which was by then the third largest supermarket chain in the Washington, D.C., region in sales and volume.

 In 2018, United Natural Foods acquired SuperValu (including) Shoppers in order to obtain the wholesale operations of the company.
 They had little inclination to continue to operate the retail business and sold off many of the retail assets.
 All Shoppers pharmacies closed in 2019, although UNFI plans to indefinitely retain operations at remaining Shoppers locations.

+From October 2022 to August 2023, Shoppers began quietly opening several new stores, mostly including former locations sold by UNFI.